How to Lose Stubborn Belly Fat

 Now you’re probably wondering what exactly you need to do for your workouts to lose your stubborn belly fat.

-I would recommend following a weight training routine that requires you to weight lift for 3-5 days a week (upper/lower body splits are good to start), and incorporate an HIIT circuit 2 times a week and slowly progress to doing it 3-4 times a week.
+I would recommend following a weight training routine that requires you to weight lift for 3-5 days a week (upper/lower body splits are good to start), and incorporate an HIIT workout 2 times a week and slowly progress to doing it 3-4 times a week.

 You can use the HIIT circuits from my article in the link above.
 For the weight lifting part of it there are several good routines you can do but you can use this one to start.